Chaminade University logo

 THE MU‘O SCHOLARSHIP

-Through the generosity and transformational vision of Kamehameha Schools, Chaminade University will offer 150 fully paid tuition scholarships (50 each year for three years beginning this fall).
-This online bachelor’s degree program is designed for working adults interested in becoming an educator and ready to take the next step in their career.
+Through the generosity and transformational vision of Kamehameha Schools, Chaminade University will offer 150 fully paid tuition scholarships (50 each year for three years starting Fall 2023).
+This online bachelor’s degree program is designed for working adults interested in becoming an educator and ready to take the next step in their careers.

 Full-Tuition Scholarship*